 Griffin hired Tiffany Cooks as the Town was searching for an assistant town administrator.

-Instead of Town Administrator Daniel Stines hiring his assistant, Griffin formed a search committee the first of September, 2024, composed of the mayor, the town marketing manager, the town administrator, and two Manor employees.
+Town Administrator Daniel Stines formed a search committee the first of September, 2024, composed of the mayor, the town marketing manager, the town administrator, and two Manor employees.

 After interviewing 16 applicants, the committee offered the job to one then another of the three finalists.
-The first, then the second choice applicants turned the job down after each accepted counter offers from their current employers.
+The first choice, then the second choice applicants turned the job down in succession after each accepted counter offers from their current employers.

-Griffin then dispensed with the remaining 13 applicants and the committee and took over the search, settling on Cooks, who had not applied for the job.
+Griffin then dispensed with the committee and the remaining 14 applicants and took over the search, himself, settling on Cooks, who had not applied for the job.
+Griffin notified council members and town hall staff of the hiring in an email.
 Griffin also decided to change Cooks’ title from assistant town administrator to deputy town administrator.

 Cooks had applied for the town administrator’s job earlier this year but, by law, council hires that position, and the majority of council did not select Cooks.

-In a follow-up editorial on Aug.
-3, 2024, the Post and Courier stated that, “State law actually prohibits overtime pay for any salaried government employees, elected or not.
+A follow-up editorial in the Post and Courier on Aug.
+3, 2024, (“Another excess pay scandal in Williamsburg County.
+What’ll they think of next?”) stated that, “State law actually prohibits overtime pay for any salaried government employees, elected or not.
 Nevertheless, during Cooks’ tenure as Williamsburg County Supervisor, other government officials also were beneficiaries of overtime pay.”

 A spokesperson with SLED told The Voice on Monday that Cooks is being investigated, but would not disclose any other information about the investigation except to say that it had been prompted by a call from Kelvin Washington, Cooks’ successor as the Williamsburg County supervisor, on Feb.
 10, 2023, to investigate the case.
 The investigation was formally opened on Feb.
 28, 2023.